9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ```
 ::::

-Here, we\'re saying that we support three ways to bill our customers.
+Here, we're saying that we support three ways to bill our customers.
 If
 they want to pay by credit card, they must supply a card number, the
-holder\'s name, and the holder\'s billing address as arguments to the
+holder's name, and the holder's billing address as arguments to the
 `CreditCard` value constructor.
 Alternatively, they can pay the person
 who delivers their shipment.
-Since we don\'t need to store any extra
+Since we don't need to store any extra
 information about this, we specify no arguments for the `CashOnDelivery`
 constructor.
 Finally, we can send an invoice to the specified customer,
 in which case we need their CustomerID as an argument to the `Invoice`